LukasHasf/NaturalNeighborsInterpolation/README.md

 A very work-in-progress Julia implementation of natural neighbor interpolation.

-Currently not in an usable state.
+Currently not in an usable state yet.